adamdjbrett/fordv8foundation-fork-adjb2/content/index.md

  title: "Early Ford V-8 Foundation Museum"
  text: "We are a one of a kind museum featuring Henry Ford’s flathead engine era 1932- 1953.
-You will find a great variety of automobiles, from woodies to Lincoln Zyphers, from panel delivery trucks to large commercial trucks, from 1932 cabriolets to 1953 two-toned sedans.
+You will find a great variety of automobiles, from woodies to Lincoln Zephyrs, from panel delivery trucks to large commercial trucks, from 1932 cabriolets to 1953 two-toned sedans.
 Other special attractions include Ford tractors, a speed shop, mechanics garage, and a replica 1936 Ford dealership featuring every model Henry put out that year, including the beautiful stainless